 Step 3: Segment your media database

 Media journalists differ from each other.
 What I mean by this is not only their location or language but also statistical performance which indicates how much interest your content whipped up in the past.
 You shouldn’t speak English when emailing Polish or German journalists and vice-versa, all these types should be divided into three different groups.
-To narrow your target, all these groups can be segmented by the open rate of your previous mailings or, for example, concrete times when selected journalists start their job and search for hot topics or preferentially open emails.
+To narrow your target, all these groups can be segmented by the open rate of your previous emails or, for example, concrete times when selected journalists start their job and search for hot topics or preferentially open emails.
 Perfect timing is a huge advantage.

 Furthermore, solicitous segmentation makes it easier to personalize messages, both in terms of content and title, in a massive way.
 The worst possible choice is to execute PR pitch to thousands of contacts simultaneously without a single personal touch or—even worse—hide all journalists in the BCC section.
-There is a monstrous chance of low mailing deliverability and disastrous interest in your content among journalists who had actually clicked the title and read a message that shouldn’t have been delivered to their mailboxes in the first place.
-Once they will discover that you are not able to write interestingly, they will be less hyped even about the best mailing title for your pitch next time.
+There is a monstrous chance of low email deliverability and disastrous interest in your content among journalists who had actually clicked the title and read a message that shouldn’t have been delivered to their mailboxes in the first place.
+Once they will discover that you are not able to write interestingly, they will be less hyped even about the best email title for your pitch next time.

 Step 4: Personalize!

 Use personal phrases like [FirstName] or [OutletName] in the title to improve your open rates.
 Be as creative as possible to trigger the journalists’ attention, but remain precise and comprehensible, so the media people know what your story is about just by seeing those few words in the subject line.
 Think about using your name in the Sender field rather than the company name and personalize the preheader, as right after the subject line it has the greatest potential to accumulate media interest around your story.